memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 ### Exception Entry & Exit

-One of my favorite parts about ARM exception entry is that the hardware itself implements the ARM Architecture Procedure Calling Standard (AAPCS) [^5] which defines a set of conventions that must be followed by compilers.
+One of my favorite parts about ARM exception entry is that the hardware itself implements the ARM Architecture Procedure Calling Standard (AAPCS). [^5] The AAPCS specification defines a set of conventions that must be followed by compilers.
 One of these requirements is around the registers which must be saved by a C function when calling another function.
 When an exception is invoked, the hardware will automatically stack the registers that are caller-saved.
 The hardware will then encode in the link register (`$lr`) a value known as the `EXC_RETURN` value.
-This value tells the ARM core that a return from an exception is taking place and the core can then unwind the stack and return correctly to the thread mode code which was running before the exception took place
+This value tells the ARM core that a return from an exception is taking place and the core can then unwind the stack and return correctly to the code which was running before the exception took place

-By leveraging these features, exceptions and thread mode code can share the same set of registers and exception entries can be regular C functions!
+By leveraging these features, exceptions and thread mode code can share the same set of registers _and_ exception entries can be regular C functions!
 For other architectures, exception handlers often have to be written in assembly.

 ### Tail-Chaining

 Usually when exiting an exception, the hardware needs to pop and restore at least eight caller-saved registers.
-However, when exiting an ISR while a new ISR is already pended, this pop and subsequent push of the same register state can be skipped since it would be popping and then pushing the exact same registers!
+However, when exiting an ISR while a new exception is already pended, this pop and subsequent push can be skipped since it would be popping and then pushing the exact same registers!
 This optimization is known as "Tail-Chaining".